 The first time my life fell apart, this book discovered me.
 Devastated, I craved self-help books and stood browsing in that section of the bookstore.
 This book literally fell off the shelf at my feet.
 I took it as a sign and bought it.

 This is one of the top ten books I recommend to my psychotherapy clients and I have read it many times.
 It is written in a combination of bullet points and short poems, which is perfect for times when you are too depressed to really read.
 Reading this book, you will feel assured that you are not the only person who has felt this way.
-It is not only good for the death of or divorce from a love, but also the other many losses in life.
+It is not only good for the death of or divorce from a loved one, but also the other many losses in life.
 If you get only one book during the first few weeks after a divorce or if you are looking for a gift for a friend, this is the book.

 The Total Money Makeover